run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 If Run:ai cluster is planned to be installed on the same cluster as the Run:ai control plane: Ensure the control plane requirements are in addition to the Run:ai cluster [hardware requirements](../../cluster-setup/cluster-prerequisites.md#hardware-requirements).

+### ARM Limitation

+The control plane does not support CPU nodes with ARM64k architecture.
+To schedule the Run:ai control plane services on supported nodes, use the `global.affinity` configuration paramter as detailed in [Additional Run:ai configurations](backend.md#additional-runai-configurations-optional).

 ## Run:ai software requirements

 ### Cluster Nodes